AgnitumuS/ubjs/tutorials/entites.md

 Unlike `acl` mixin, what allows set "static" rule for selecting rows, `aclRls` mixin allows end user or program to specify grants for each row.

-Consider we have `doc_document` entity and wants to allow supervisor to specify specific grants for every document.
+Consider we have `doc_document` entity and wants to allow supervisor sets specific grants for every document.
 And we need to give grant either to user, or to role or to group or to organization unit.

 For this we add `aclRls` mixin into mixins section of `doc_document` metadata and specify `onEntities` to be